-If you purchased a new home in 2017, the New Year means one thing – it’s time to file your homestead exemption.
+If you purchased a new home in 2021, the New Year means filing the homestead exemption in Texas.
 What is a homestead exemption?
-For those that don’t know or understand, the homestead exemption is a benefit to homeowners allowing for the removal of a portion of the home’s value from taxation, which in turn lowers the property taxes you pay each year.
+For those that don’t know or understand, the homestead exemption is a benefit to homeowners allowing for the removal of a portion of the home’s value from taxation.
+This in turn lowers the property taxes you pay each year.
 Sounds great, right?
 As it turns out, there are some requirements to qualify for the tax break.
 What are the qualifications?
-From qualification requirements to how it works, here’s everything you need to know about filing your homestead exemption in Texas:
+From qualification requirements to how it works, here’s everything you need to know about filing your homestead exemption in Texas.

 How do I know if I qualify?

 Qualifying for the homestead exemption is two part.
 One, the property you are applying for must be your primary residence – the address needs to match the one on your driver’s license, as this is what you use to apply.
+You may not claim any other property as homestead.
 Do you live on land?
 You can claim up to 20 acres of land as long as you maintain it for residential purposes.
-Second, the home must have been purchased before January 1st.
-What does this mean?
-If you purchased a home on December 28, 2017, you are eligible to apply for the homestead exemption this year (2018).
-However, if you didn’t purchase your home until January 2, 2018, you are not eligible to file until the next tax year.

 How does it work?

 The homestead exemption is filed with your local county tax appraisal office – either in-person, by mail or online.
-Once you have filed, you do not have to apply to the same property again as it remains on the property until it is sold or you take up primary residence at another property.
+Once you have filed, you do not have to apply to the same property again.
+The exemption remains on the property until it is sold or you take up primary residence at another property.

 For those that live in the Austin area, here are the links to the county websites:

 Which county should you apply to?
-It depends on where your property is located.
-Use this county map as a reference, or contact us if you have any questions.
+It depends on which county your property is located.

 When to file?